fjarri/poetic_edda/README.rst

 * Find all comments which start from <sr>*</sr>--<sr>*</sr> and replace them by <block class="comment"> (and corresponding references) And probably change the style, to make it look more distinctive.
+* Grimnismol, 33, comment: Latex considers '.' after the second 'Mss.' as a final dot in the sentence.
+Can I prevent it from doing that?
+  Same in st. 43, 'Ms.'